-- 9. Risks associated with repurchase transactions - For repurchase transactions, the Fund may suffer substantial loss as there may be delay and difficulties in recovering collateral pledged with the counterparty or the cash originally received may be less than the collateral pledged with the counterparty due to inadequate valuation of the collateral and market movements upon default of the counterparty. - 10.
-Risks associated with reverse repurchase transactions - The collateral pledged under the reverse repurchase transactions in the interbank market may not be marked to market.
-In addition, the Fund may suffer substantial loss as there may be delay and difficulties in recovering the cash placed out or realizing the collateral, or proceeds from the sale of collateral may be less than the cash placed with the counterparty due to inadequate valuation of the collateral and market movements upon default of the counterparty.
+10. Risks associated with reverse repurchase transactions

+• The collateral pledged under the reverse repurchase transactions in the interbank market may not be marked to market.
+In addition, the Fund may suffer substantial losses as there may be delays and difficulties in recovering the cash placed out or realising the collateral, or proceeds from the sale of collateral may be less than the cash placed with the counterparty owing to inadequate valuation of the collateral and market movements upon the default of the counterparty.